Topics Map > Human Resources > HR Systems

 - Expires must be the expiration date as indicated on the document.

-Note: If the representative needs to enter "D/S" in the expiration field for an I-94, it will auto-populate once they select the appropriate visa in the Additional Documents list.
+Note: If you need to enter "D/S" in the expiration field for an I-94, it will auto-populate once you select the appropriate visa in the Additional Documents list.

-If an employee presents a U.S. Passport, the Agent must scan the passport ID page (the page with the photograph) and the barcode page (usually at the end).
-If an employee presents a U.S. Passport Card, Permanent Resident Card, or Employment Authorization Document, the Agent must scan the front and back of the document and upload it to Tracker.
+If an employee presents a U.S. Passport, you must scan the passport ID page (the page with the photograph) and the barcode page (usually at the end).
+If an employee presents a U.S. Passport Card, Permanent Resident Card, or Employment Authorization Document, you must scan the front and back of the document and upload it to Tracker.
 Once uploaded, delete and do not retain other copies of the documents.
 You must not scan, retain, or attach any other files.

-- The representative must check the “I Agree” box to affirm that they have reviewed and verified, to the best of their knowledge, the information entered in Section 2.
+- Check the “I Agree” box to affirm that you have reviewed and verified, to the best of your knowledge, the information entered in Section 2.

-- The representative clicks “Sign Form I-9 Electronically” to sign and complete Section 2.
+- Click “Sign Form I-9 Electronically” to sign and complete Section 2.

-If there are any mistakes found which prevent the representative from signing Section 2, they should correct them and try again.
-If they continue to experience problems, contact your central HR office.
+If there are any mistakes found which prevent you from signing Section 2, correct them and try again.
+If you continue to experience problems, contact your central HR office.